-In those situations, the rescue will require a spay/neuter deposit of $150, and allow the dog/cat to go with the adopter provided that the new adopter submit proof of the surgery to the rescue in return for their deposit.
+In those situations, the rescue will require a spay/neuter deposit of $100 per dog and $50 per cat, and allow the animal to go with the adopter provided that the new adopter submits proof of the surgery to the rescue in return for their deposit.
 This is at the discretion of the rescue.
 Spay/neuter is expected to be performed within a months time or as soon as medically possible (whichever is sooner) to ensure the health of your new pet.

-Transportation: We provide transport for approved adopters throughout the Northeast however, we do request that adopters make all reasonable accommodations to meet our transporter in an agreed upon location if travel time exceeds 2 hours.
-If that is not possible, we ask for a $50 tax-deductible donation toward gas and tolls to help offset the expense to the rescue.
+Transportation: As a virtual rescue, we require our adopters to travel to pick up their new furry family member.
+If the travel distance exceeds 2 hours, we will provide transport to an agreed upon midway location.
+If that is not possible, we ask for a $50 tax-deductible donation toward gas and tolls to help offset the expense of transportation to the rescue.
 We appreciate your understanding and cooperation.

 Type of Pet*